eburghar/gil/README.md

 token: xxxxxxxxxx
 ```

-The token is a regular Gitlab access token with api privilege.
+The token is a regular GitLab access token with API privilege.

-For oidc authentication, it looks like :
+For OIDC authentication, it looks like :

 ```yaml
 host: git.mydomain.com